 It surely is feasible, but not entirely straightforward.
 Do you expect from me a time estimate, or anything else?

 Cost put aside, how important do you rank this compared to other work we want to do on the persistence assistant?
 (Rationale: even estimating costs has a cost, and I'd rather not spend 1h on it if the whole thing ends up being an unassigned low prio ticket for years.)

-#3 Updated by sajolida over 1 year ago
+#3 Updated by sajolida almost 3 years ago

 - Status changed from New to Confirmed

 - QA Check deleted (

 I have no data to know how important this is.
 I think that at that point I only wanted you first impression on this being further investigated.
 Now I have it (thanks!) and I'm fine keeping this ticket assign to me for me research (on the important and on a first UI maybe) without you spending time on evaluating implementation costs yet.

 Maybe we'll get more hints on how to priotize different improvements on this UI if we do the work on additional software.

 Unfortunately, such ticket looks like the kind of work that we have the hardest time to fund as it's neither core work neither fancy enough for grants.
 Oh well...